ESP32-COOP/ESP32-COOP-BLOG/doc-setup-coop-door-en.md

    Here's the array structure for encoding: [door_mode, number_of_turns * 10].

 ## :gear: Code Snippette
-Certainly, here's your code snippet presented in a more readable manner:

 ## Encoding and Decoding Long Numbers to Bytes